-- We provide information about open government measures and results.
-For example: - We post our open government milestones and our performance against the milestones on our website; - We incorporate open government principles and activities in our performance planning.
-We published our Agency Performance Plan for Fiscal Year 2017, Revised Performance Plan for Fiscal Year 2016 and Annual Performance Report for Fiscal Year 2015 (https://www.ssa.gov/ agency/performance/2016/FINAL_2015_2017_APR_508_compliant.pdf); - We use Foresee customer satisfaction surveys, which are publicly available at http://www. foresee.com, to monitor the levels of customer satisfaction with our online services; and - We participate in Feedback.usa.gov initiatives, utilizing new tools and innovative solutions available at kiosks and online, that measure the public's satisfaction with our service.
+We provide information about open government measures and results.
+For example:

+- We post our open government milestones and our performance against the milestones on our website; - We incorporate open government principles and activities in our performance planning.
+For our Agency Performance Plans by Fiscal Year, go to Annual Performance Report; - We use Foresee customer satisfaction surveys, which are publicly available at the Foresee webpage, to monitor the levels of customer satisfaction with our online services; and - We participate in Feedback.usa.gov initiatives, utilizing new tools and innovative solutions available at kiosks and online, that measure the public's satisfaction with our service.